waku-org/docs.waku.org/docs/overview/index.md

 ## How Does Waku Work?

-The [Relay](/overview/concepts/protocols#relay) protocol is the foundation of the Waku network, which employs a Pub/Sub architecture built on the [libp2p GossipSub protocol](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md).
+The [Relay](/overview/concepts/protocols#relay) protocol is the foundation of the Waku Network, which employs a Pub/Sub architecture built on the [libp2p GossipSub protocol](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md).
 Additionally, various other Waku protocols have been created to facilitate specific functionalities, including but not limited to:

 1. Facilitating the retrieval of historical messages for mostly offline devices.
 2. Providing solutions for encrypted communication, such as symmetric encryption, ECIES/asymmetric encryption, and noise handshake-based key turns.